pyrogram/pyrogram/docs/source/start/auth.rst

 Authorization
 =============

-Once a `project is set up`_, you will still have to follow a few steps before you can actually use Pyrogram to make API calls.
+Once a :doc:`project is set up <../intro/setup>`, you will still have to follow a few steps before you can actually use Pyrogram to make
+API calls.
 This section provides all the information you need in order to authorize yourself as user or bot.

 User Authorization